Lloyds sees signs of customer belt-tightening as cost-of-living crisis bites

 “We’re likely to enter into a tougher environment and expect impairments to tick up a little bit,” he said.

-The bank now expects the UK economy to grow by a lower than first forecast 3.6% in 2022, with expansion flatlining in the second quarter, but it said this will be offset by stable house prices and modest unemployment.
+The bank now expects the UK economy to grow by a lower than first forecast 3.6 per cent in 2022, with expansion flatlining in the second quarter, but it said this will be offset by stable house prices and modest unemployment.

-The group sees interest rates rising to 1% in the second quarter and increasing again to 1.25% in the following three months as the Bank of England battles to rein in rocketing inflation.
+The group sees interest rates rising to 1% in the second quarter and increasing again to 1.25 per cent in the following three months as the Bank of England battles to rein in rocketing inflation.

 Lloyds saw costs rise to a lower-than-forecast £2.15 billion in the first three months from £2.11 billion a year earlier and upgraded its full-year outlook for key profit measures, including its net interest margin, thanks to higher UK interest rates.

-Shares in the group rose 2% on Wednesday morning thanks to the better-than-expected first-quarter performance.
+Shares in the group rose 2 per cent on Wednesday morning thanks to the better-than-expected first-quarter performance.

 Register for free to continue reading